andrewpillar/req/docs/readme.md

 ## Running

-When not arguments are given to `req` then the REPL will be opened up.
+When no arguments are given to `req` then the REPL will be opened up.
 This can be used a playground during the writing of req scripts,

     $ req